kristopolous/Coinbase-pro-portfolio-analyzer/README.md

+### Please don't use this

+This used the exchange poloniex, which delists coins, capturing the balances of the users for themselves thus stealing their customers assets.
+They've Mt.Gox'ed themselves and are incredibly dishonest and deceptive.

 Some cryptocurrency market analysis and trading tools.

 Here's a demo of me putting out an order to sell ARDR, viewing my open orders, and then canceling the one I just made.